plnh/dbt_project/README.md

 * BI: Tableau (tobe finished).

 ## Step 1: Choosing Data Sources
-I choose [Forex API](https://forex-data-feed.swissquote.com/public-quotes/bboquotes/instrument/XAU/EUR) , a free API swissquote database, covering daily gold price.
+I choose [Forex API](https://forex-data-feed.swissquote.com/public-quotes/bboquotes/instrument/XAU/EUR) as it is free and covering daily gold price.

 I track my holdings using GoogleSheet, the benefits is is easliy to load to BigQuery

 Step 2: Modeling my holdings

 Gold comes in different forms and purity such as bullion, coin etc. Hence it's essiential to properly modeling my holdings.

 I created a Google Sheet with the following structure:
 ![image](https://github.com/user-attachments/assets/be5b645b-a627-4879-875e-b202d397f089)